José M. Hernández: Personal life

 Hernández and his wife Adela have five children.
-For several years, his wife ran a Mexican restaurant just outside the Johnson Space Center gates, called Tierra Luna Grill, which is Spanish for Earth Moon Grill.
+For several years, his wife ran a Mexican restaurant just outside the Johnson Space Center gates, called Tierra Luna Grill, which is Spanish for Lunar Surface Grill.
 Hernández owns a 20-acre vineyard near Lodi, California, and in 2021 began bottling wine under the Tierra Luna Cellars label.

 In 2023, a film entitled A Million Miles Away about Hernández's NASA career, starring Michael Peña, was released.
-The film was based on Hernández’s 2012 autobiography, “Reaching for the Stars: The Inspiring Story of a Migrant Farmworker Turned Astronaut.”
+The film was based on Hernández's 2012 autobiography, "Reaching for the Stars: The Inspiring Story of a Migrant Farmworker Turned Astronaut."

 Awards and honors

 Hernández has earned or been awarded: